 The Revolution continued to disappoint in the weight and folded size metric where it is the heaviest and the largest folded product in the group.
 Given that most parents will be using their stroller and car seat combinations when a baby is a newborn and mom is fresh from childbirth we think it is best to find the lightest stroller that will meet your needs when your baby is still in an infant carrier.
 Depending on how well childbirth went, or if mom had a C-section, she might not be able to lift more than a certain weight.
 With a weight of 26 pounds and a folded size over 15,000 cubic inches, the Revolution is likely too large for most moms to manage on their own.

 Because of its size, the Revolution earned the lowest score in our tests for this metric with a 3 of 10.
-The highest score is a 9 shared by the Baby Trend Snap-N-Go and the Graco SnugRider Elite; both are dedicated frame strollers that are low on extras, but very light and easy to carry.
+The highest score is a 9 shared by the dedicated frame strollers and the Doona.

 The Revolution is harder to fold than most of the competition, and it requires more steps than any other in this group.
 The process is a two-hand operation with 4 steps.
 The stroller does not self-stand, is a manual lock, and cannot be rolled when folded.
 While the folding process itself is easy, it isn't as easy as those products that are one hand and 2 steps or less.
 Unfolding the Revolution is marginally easier with only 2 steps and one hand.
 The downside is you will have to bend all the way to the ground to unsnap the lock and pick it up, which might be painful or prohibited if you have a bad back or are recovering from a C-Section.
 Unless mom is strolling right out the front door and there is no need to fold or unfold this product she will need help.

 Possibly the only metric the Revolution does shine in for this review is maneuverability.
-This BOB earned a high score of 9 of 10 in our tests with the Chicco Bravo LE Combo coming in last place with a 3.
-It isn't a surprise that the Revolution is a stand out in this metric.
-With components and a design built for jogging the Revolution has what it takes to make pushing and turning a stroller a breeze no matter what the terrain.
+This BOB earned a high score of 9 of 10 in our tests.
+It isn't a surprise that the Revolution is a stand out in this metric, with components and a design built for jogging the Revolution has what it takes to make pushing and turning a stroller a breeze no matter what the terrain.

 To learn more or read more in-depth details on maneuvering the Revolution you'll want to read about it in our Jogging Stroller Review and/or in our review for the Best Full-Size Stroller.